jdermont/tictactoe-ntuple/README.md

 > make
 > ./tictactoe-ntuple

-Firstly it generates all reachable positions and labels them accordingly (win = 1, draw = 0, lose = -1).
+Firstly it generates all reachable positions (there are 5478 positions in tic tac toe) and labels them accordingly (win = 1, draw = 0, lose = -1).
 Then N-Tuple network learns on those positions for 100 epochs and learning rate 0.01.
 Then various cpus are playing against each other.
 Example output:

 ```
 generating data from games...